 At least two of these readers must be members of the UCSC Anthropology Department.
 A majority of Committee members must be part of the UCSC Academic Senate.
-You may have committee members from other institutions if that makes sense for your project (in consultation with your Advisor).
+It is highly recommended that you have at least one member from another campus.

 Students must submit Nominations for Dissertation Committee Members Form after passing the Qualifying Exam.
-Students may find Nominations for Dissertation Committee Members Form online at: https://graddiv.ucsc.edu/current-students/pdfs/drc_nom.pdf
+Students may find Nominations for Dissertation Committee Members Form online at:

+https://graddiv.ucsc.edu/current-students/pdfs/drc_nom.pdf